Expressway Topics, Links page

 Latest news: Sidewalks have been approved for all

-roads in the Santa Clara County Expressway System, and shoulders for bicyclists and pedestrians continue to be required.
+expressways in the Santa Clara County Expressway System in 2009, and shoulders for bicyclists and pedestrians continue to be required.

-Status: All bicycle prohibitions were repealed, and also most pedestrian prohibitions.
-Only San Tomas and Foothill Expressways still have pedestrian prohibitions,
+Current status: All bicycle prohibitions were repealed, and most pedestrian prohibitions.
+Of eight expressways, only San Tomas and Foothill Expressways still have pedestrian prohibitions.

 Details: The Santa Clara County Board of Supervisors voted to update the County Expressway Plan to include sidewalks along expressways,

 usually on both sides of the road, with exceptions if a nearby route is available (on March 3, 2009).
 Maps were generated and MTS verified the exceptions as being valid.
 Previously,